Stingless bee: Pollination

 Solitary bee visiting and pollinating a flower.

 Bees play a critical role in the ecosystem, particularly in the pollination of natural vegetation.
 This activity is essential for the reproduction of various plant species, particularly in tropical forests where most tree species rely on insect pollination.
 Even in temperate climates, where wind pollination is prevalent among forest trees, many bushes and herbaceous plants, rely on bees for pollination.
 The significance of bees extends to arid regions, such as desertic and xeric shrublands, where bee-pollinated plants are essential for preventing erosion, supporting wildlife, and ensuring ecosystem stability.

 The impact of bee pollination on agriculture is substantial.
 In the late 1980s, certain plants were estimated to contribute between $4.6 to $18.9 billion to the U.S. economy, primarily through insect-pollinated crops.
 Although some bee-pollinated plants can self-pollinate in the absence of bees, the resulting crops often suffer from inbreeding depression.
 The quality and quantity of seeds or fruits are significantly enhanced when bees participate in the pollination process.
 Although estimates of crop pollination attributed to honey bees are uncertain, it is undeniable that bee pollination is a vital and economically valuable activity.

 Ramalho (2004) demonstrates that stingless bees amount to approximately 70% of all bees foraging on flowers in the Brazilian Tropical Atlantic Rainforest even though they represented only 7% of all bee species.
 In a habitat in Costa Rica, stingless bees accounted for 50% of the observed foraging bees, despite representing only 16% of the recorded bee species.
 Following this pattern, Cairns et al. (2005) found that 52% of all bees visiting flowers in Mexican habitats were meliponines.

 Meliponine bees play a crucial role in tropical environments due to their high population rate, morphological diversity, diverse foraging strategies, generalist foraging habits (polylecty), and flower constancy during foraging trips.
 Nest densities and colony sizes can result in over a million individual stingless bees inhabiting a square kilometre of tropical habitat.
 Due to their diverse morphology and behaviour, bees are capable of collecting pollen and nectar from a wide range of flowering plants.
 Key plant families are reported as most visited by meliponines: Fabaceae, Euphorbiaceae, Asteraceae and Myrtaceae.

-Grüter compiled some studies about twenty crops that substantially benefit from SB pollination (following table) and also lists seventy-four crops that are at least occasionally or potentially pollinated by stingless bees.
+Grüter compiled some studies about twenty crops that substantially benefit from SB pollination (see adapted table below) and also lists seventy-four crops that are at least occasionally or potentially pollinated by stingless bees.